 How does BAS science contribute to krill fishery management?

 BAS marine ecosystems research has a particular focus on Antarctic krill and the ecosystem it supports.
 BAS scientists monitor krill and its predators, including seals and penguins, at South Georgia and the South Orkneys.
 Research topics include the biology and population dynamics of krill, its relationship with predators, and how it responds to change.
 BAS scientists have also developed novel models and analyses to evaluate and refine management approaches for the krill fishery.

 For more than 40 years, BAS has provided critical evidence to support UK leadership in the conservation of Antarctic marine ecosystems.
 BAS scientists are very active within CCAMLR, which uses the expertise of international scientists and the evidence they provide to formulate policies for managing fisheries, designating Marine Protected Areas (MPAs) and devising other conservation measures.
 BAS science also informs the decisions of the Government of South Georgia and the South Sandwich Islands (GSGSSI), a UK Overseas Territory, which manages part of the krill fishery in co-operation with CCAMLR.

 What is a sustainable level of fishing?

-But, to provide additional protection for krill predators, the catch limit has been set at a much lower level (620,000 tonnes, equivalent to approximately 1% of the estimated krill biomass in these areas).
-Catches cannot increase beyond this highly precautionary limit until CCAMLR has designed and agreed a management system which spatially subdivides the krill catch so that it does not have adverse impacts upon krill predators.
+Based on these criteria, CCAMLR has determined that annual catches of up to 5.6 million tonnes are sustainable across the Southwest Atlantic sector.
+To provide additional protection for krill predators, the catch limit has been set at a much lower level (620,000 tonnes, equivalent to approximately 1% of the estimated krill biomass in this area).
+Catches cannot increase beyond this limit until CCAMLR has designed and agreed a management system that spatially subdivides the krill catch to minimise any adverse impacts upon krill predators.

 What is the role of Marine Protected Areas?